 Penn State’s Alumni Association and Student Affairs LionLink matches "Student or Alumni Career Explorers" with "Alumni Career Coaches."
 Students can access LionLink via their Nittany Lion Career Network accounts, which are available through Career Services.

 Some Academic Departments also have resources to connect alumni and current students.
 Your department may be able to provide you with contact information for an alumna or alumnus in your field.
-This is a good option for first and second-year students who are not yet eligible for the Alumni Mentor Program.
-Furthermore, students who are seeking a more informational interaction with alumni can speak to their department and/or the Career Enrichment Network for more information.
 Other options include department LinkedIn groups, Facebook pages, and guest speakers series that give you chances to connect with alumni from your specific major.